 EuroLeague Past Winners

-Not only have Real Madrid made the last three finals, but they are also the most successful team in the EuroLeague having been crowned champions eleven times from their twenty-one final appearances.
+Not only have Real Madrid made three of the last four finals, but they are also the most successful team in the EuroLeague, having been crowned champions eleven times from their twenty-one final appearances.

 Panathinaikos are third on the list after their win in 2024 moved them on to seven, now only one win behind CSKA Moscow (8) in second and one ahead of Maccabi Tel Aviv (6).
 Rounding out the top five is the Italian club Varese with five wins.